metromoxie/subresource-integrity/specification.dev.markdown

     is delivered over a secure channel, the user agent might choose to allow loading the resource over an insecure channel.

-I'm not sure about #5.
-Get more detail from the WG about the benefits that a fallback system would enable. (mkwst)
+6.  (potentially) Allow resources to be downloaded from non-canonical sources (for instance, over an insecure channel) for performance, but fall back to a canonical source if the non-canonical source fails an integrity check.

-{:.todo}
+I'm not sure about #5 and #6.
+Get more detail from the WG about the benefits that such a fallback system would enable. (mkwst) {:.todo}
 </section><!-- /Introduction::Goals -->